Jul 26, 2025

 The Personal Health Information Act governs how patient information is handled in Canada.
 While each province has specific legislation like PHIA in Manitoba, HIPA in Saskatchewan, and HIA in Alberta, the core rules are consistent.

-These rules require healthcare providers to collect only what's needed from patients, use information for its intended purpose only, get proper consent from patients, protect the information with strong security measures, give patients access to their own health records, and limit how long records are kept.
+These rules require healthcare providers to collect only necessary patient information, use it solely for its intended purpose, obtain proper consent, implement strong security measures, provide patients access to their health records, and limit record retention periods.

 Who Must Follow PHIA?